near/NEPs/text/0000-view-change-method.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Should we allow any context variables to be accessed at all?
+- Should we allow promise API to be called in view methods?

 # Future possibilities
 [future-possibilities]: #future-possibilities